hugomanguinhas/europeana/rd-exp/experiments/WikidataCHO.md

 [Aktion mit eigenem Körper](http://data.europeana.eu/item/2063629/AUS_280_012) | [Action with their own bodies](http://www.wikidata.org/entity/Q22826410) | [476](http://test-annotations.europeana.eu/annotation/webanno/476?wskey=apidemo) |

-## Duplicates

-This section gives an overview of the resources for which we found duplicate
-references:
+## List of references to potentially duplicate items

+The list below shows the Wikidata resources which refer to more than one Europeana object.
+As this typically indicates that the two Europeana objects are equivalent, a annotation was also generated linking them together.

 | Wikidata Entry | Europeana Object 1 | Europeana Object 2 |
 | :--- | :--- | :--- |